However, St Christopher's school is also fortunate to have some

 particular interest in the social, as well as the

-academic progress of the pupils in
+academic progress of the pupils in his or her

-In the younger classes, the form teacher
+form.
+In the younger classes, the

 will also be the member of staff providing most